 New Mexico generally follows federal tax laws for its standard deduction and personal exemptions.
-Because New Mexico is conforming to certain Tax Cuts and Jobs Act provisions for the 2018 tax year, individual New Mexico taxpayers will see their state personal exemptions suspended.
-Their standard deduction amounts will mirror the federal amounts.
+Because it conforms to certain Tax Cuts and Jobs Act provisions, New Mexico no longer has a state personal exemption for taxpayers.
+The state’s standard deduction amounts mirror the federal amounts.

 If you itemized deductions on your federal return, your New Mexico itemized deductions are basically the same — except you must add back all or part of the amount you deducted on your federal return for state and local taxes.

 Additionally, you may be able to make other income adjustments on your state return that could lower your state tax burden.
 For the 2019 tax year, these include the following: